Take Precautions During Lighting Season

 We built him new computer, transferred his data and gave him his new system.
 He called later that day, saying he could not get the new computer configured on his network, and could we come out and resolve the network issues.
 When I got to his office and sorted out the network problem, I took a close look at his ‘sixty dollar surge protector’.
 Do you know what I found?
 A $2.99 Home Depot-variety outlet strip!
 This item did not even pretend to offer surge protection!
 No wonder his computer had been snuffed in the last electrical storm.

 In point of fact, many products that pretend to offer surge protection do very little to protect you against lightning damage.
-Additionally, if your surge protector doesn’t filter your phone line connection – and you have a phone line connected to your broadband modem – you’re ‘working without a net’.
+Additionally, if your surge protector doesn’t filter your ethernet, cable and phone line connections – and you are connected to a broadband modem via one of these connectinos – you’re ‘working without a net’.
 Lightning produces a very high-voltage, short-duration spike that is incredibly destructive to electronics.
 You shouldn’t be concerned about the lightning strike that hits your house – because that one will most likely destroy every bit of electronics and low-voltage wiring in your home – and you should simply be glad you got out alive.
 The lightning strike you should be worried about is the one that strikes your neighbor’s house across the street and down three houses.
-That’s the one that will send a lovely high-voltage spike right across the earth, up your phone line, into your broadband modem and that just could be ‘all she wrote’ for your computer.
+That’s the one that will send a lovely high-voltage spike right across the earth, up your phone / cable line or, into your broadband modem and that just could be ‘all she wrote’ for your computer.

 I have had computers destroyed in a lightning strike where the Cat5 (network) cable was literally welded into the computer and the cable had burned a path into the carpet.
 The was from a direct hit to the building.